EliasTheGrandMasterOfMistakes/manifest/README.md

 ```bash
 repo sync -c -j$(nproc --all) --force-sync --no-clone-bundle --no-tags
 ```
-**Note:** To save space and reduce download time during the synchronization process, you can also pass `--depth 1` to the `repo sync` command.
+**Note:** To save space and reduce download time during the synchronization process, you can also pass `--depth 1` to the `repo init` command.
 However, using `--depth 1` will result in the repositories being synced without any commit history.

 ### Evolution X Build Flags ###